Reviews You Can Rely On

 The primary purpose of a pressure washer is to clean, so testing results in this metric account for 45% of the overall score.
 We began by getting a feel for each unit's effectiveness at various tasks — cleaning gutters, fence boards, driveways, wheelbarrows, and dirty trucks.

 Because these jobs are very subjective and difficult to recreate, we also devised a series of repeatable, more objective tests.
 We timed how long it took each model to remove a standard amount of activated charcoal from a piece of carpet.
-Then we calculated each model's cleaning units, defined as pounds per square inch of pressure multiplied by the gallons per minute of flow.
+We measured each model's pounds per square inch of pressure and the measured flow (GPM, or gallons per minute).
+We also created a test that measures how far up a ramp each machine could blast a bocce ball.
+The chart below shows each washer's results in our measured pressure test, which we measured with an inline gauge.

 The Simpson CM61083 is no slouch in the power department, blasting a bocce ball seven feet up a 25-degree ramp.